-The Arts Council, local authorities, the Department of Culture, Heritage and the Gaeltacht (DCHG) and many other local stakeholders play a key role in the development of the Arts sector.
-Over the past three years, the Arts Council and its partners have successfully implemented an ambitious strategy Making Great Art Work, perfectly aligned with Project Ireland 2040.
+The Arts Council, local authorities, the Department of Media, Tourism, Arts, Culture, Sport and the Gaeltacht and many other local stakeholders play a key role in the development of the Arts sector.
+Over the past three years, the Arts Council and its partners have successfully implemented an ambitious strategy Making Great Art Work, which is perfectly aligned with Project Ireland 2040.